 Ingredients

 Beetroot.
-Choose a small-medium size beetroot for this recipe.
+Choose a small-medium size raw beetroot for this recipe.
 To make the best hummus, you will need fresh beetroot.
 To cook beetroot, simply cover in tinfoil and bake for about an hour at 200C / 400F.
 This time applies to small-medium size beetroots.
 For bigger ones, you may need longer baking time.

 Tahini.
 Sesame seed paste, that’s all tahini is.
 This paste will give your hummus a delicious tangy flavour.
 For this recipe, we use store-bought tahini.
+You can find tahini in most grocery stores or online.
+You can alternatively use peanut butter or cashew butter.

 Lemon juice.
 Use fresh lemon juice if possible.
 Lemon works really well in this hummus as it contrasts the sweetness from the beetroot, making the hummus tangier.